 .

-Three drill holes were completed for 1,035 metres in three different areas of REE critical metal mineralization at Pike Zone, around Holes 001, 002 and Hole 13 respectively.
-Geochemical data are expected in the fall of 2023.
-The objective of the drilling is to assess the structural controls for REE mineralization, and by extension, the parameters for mineral volume at the Pike Zone.
+Three drill holes were completed for 1,035 metres in three different areas of REE critical metal mineralization at Pike Zone, around Holes 001, 002 and Hole 013 respectively.
+Broad intersections with carbonatite dykes and vein breccia were obtained in two of the three new drill holes.
+In detail, and most significantly:

 Mineralogy